-A BRP is your UK visa and is proof that you have the right to be in the UK as a student.
-Your BRP will be valid for the entire length of your course and should be used if you ever have to prove that you have the right to be in the UK, for example to show an employer.
+A BRP is your UK visa and is proof that you have the right to be in the UK as a student studying at Cardiff Met.
+Your BRP will be valid for the entire length of your course and should be used to travel in and out of the UK (along with your passport) and to prove that you have the right to be in the UK, for example to show a UK employer.